loldenburg/gcp-workflows-demo/gcp-labs-example.md

 cd ~/floor
 ```

-Create a app.py file in the directory with the following contents:
+Create an app.py file in the directory with the following contents:

 ```python
 import json